i18next/next-i18next/README.md

 ### 3. Project setup

-The export of `next-i18next` is a class constructor, into which you pass your config options.
+The default export of `next-i18next` is a class constructor, into which you pass your config options.
 The resulting class has all the methods you will need to translate your app:

 ```jsx
 const NextI18Next = require('next-i18next').default